 Find out more about Complain Reviews and access the forms in order to request a review.

 Complaints about the Commissioner or her office

 You can find the full complaints procedure for the Office of the Police and Crime Commissioner for Merseyside by using the link below.
-This includes how to make a complaint about the Police and Crime Commissioner or her support staff
+This includes how to make a complaint about the Police and Crime Commissioner or a member of her office.

 The appropriate authority for complaints made against the Commissioner is the Police and Crime Panel.

-The Police and Crime Panel are responsible for initial recording of complaints and conduct matters and for referring any complaints which allege criminality to the Independent Police Complaints Commission (IPCC).
+The Police and Crime Panel are responsible for initial recording of complaints and conduct matters and for referring any complaints which allege criminality to the Independent Office for Police Conduct (IOPC) (previously the Independent Police Complaints Commission IPCC).
 Where complaints do not allege criminality, the panel is responsible for handling and informally resolving these complaints.